 - you prefer for health reasons not to travel

 If you fit into any of these categories, online recorder lessons are the perfect way to learn.
-And until government guidelines change to allow in-person music lessons on wind instruments, all my lessons will happen online.

 What are online recorder lessons like?